RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Full-System Evaluation

 \subsubsection{Number of Subtasks}

 We then evaluated the impact of the number of subtasks in each task on the acceptance ratio.
 From the possible values in Table \ref{tab:taskset_generation}, the number of subtasks, $M$, in each task was set to 3, 5, or 7.
 The corresponding acceptance ratios are shown in Fig.\ref{fig:schedulability_subtask}.
 The results show that with more subtasks in a task, schedulability decreases under all approaches but the proposed RTGPU approach still outperforms all other approaches.
-Compared with STGM, the proposed RTGPU approach and the self-suspension approach are the most robust as the number of subtasks increases.
+The Enhanced MPCP approach is the most robust scheduling algorithm as the subtasks increase.